Proxmire Amendments

+The Proxmire Amendments, enacted as title V of the Health Research and Health Services Amendments of 1976, are provisions in Federal law which prohibit the Food and Drug Administration from limiting the potency of vitamins and minerals found in dietary supplements.
+It also made it so that food supplements could not be classified as drugs, making their sale possible without a prescription.
+William Proxmire, a Senator for Wisconsin, is behind the name of such amendments.
+The Proxmire Amendment is also known as The Rogers-Proxmire Amendment of 1976.
+Much of the amendments are found in section 411 of the Federal Food, Drug, and Cosmetic Act.

 History

-The dietary supplement industry has accused the Food and Drug Administration of regulatory bias.
-In 1976, the Food and Drug Administration attempted to restrict the purchase and contents of dietary supplements.
-The Food and Drug Administration attempted to use evidence that said certain nutrients could be unhealthy if taken in unregulated amounts, but American citizens rebutted with a campaign based largely around letter-writing.
-The campaign resulted in the Food and Drug Administration's attempted restrictions being withdrawn.
-The legislation that made it so that the Food and Drug Administration can not require a prescription from a doctor to buy supplements and also that the contents of supplements cannot be government regulated.
+The dietary supplement industry has alleged regulatory bias in regard to their products.
+In 1976, the Food and Drug Administration attempted to restrict certain particular formulations of dietary supplement.
+The Food and Drug Administration cited evidence stating that such could be dangerous if taken in large doses.
+A letter writing campaign resulted in the Food and Drug Administration's proposed rule being withdrawn.

 Public Opinion

 As of 1994, not quite half of Americans took dietary supplements regularly.
 J.B.
 Cordaro, president of the Council for Responsible Nutrition said about the Proxmire Amendment, "Rogers-Proxmire meant the survival of our industry...
 Without that, the Food and Drug Administration...could have crippled us."
-Public opinion was that Food and Drug Administration restriction on the supplement industry would have inhibited American citizen's rights to their personal healthcare.
-Some dieticians warn of the dangers of unregulated supplements, saying that they are misleading and are actually not as useful as they are marketed to be.
+Dieticians have warned of the dangers of unregulated supplements, saying that they are misleading and are actually not as useful as they are marketed to be.